 Microsoft is also planning on incorporating the ability into the device which would help the user transfer content to the bigger screen when unfolding the display.

-This upcoming folding phone from Microsoft sounds interesting but we have to keep in mind that not all proposed patents actually make it into production.
+This upcoming folding phone from Microsoft sounds interesting, but we must keep in mind that not all proposed patents actually make it into production.